Two-band description of the strong `spin'-orbit coupled one-dimensional hole gas in a cylindrical Ge nanowire: Strong `spin'-orbit coupled 1D hole gas

 \section{Strong `spin'-orbit coupled 1D hole gas}

 Quasi-1D hole gas is experimentally achievable in a Ge/Si core/shell nanowire~\cite{Lu10046} or Ge hut wire~\cite{Gao2020AM}.
 Quasi-1D means the holes can move freely in one dimension, while are strongly confined in the other two dimensions.
 Here, for the convenience of theoretical calculations, we focus on the 1D hole gas achieved in an unstrained cylindrical Ge nanowire.
-We show there is a natural strong hole `spin'-orbit coupling when a strong magnetic field is used to lift the real spin degeneracy.
+We show the hole gas is naturally strong `spin'-orbit coupled when a strong magnetic field is used to lift the real spin degeneracy.
 The magnetic field can be applied either longitudinally or transversely with respect to the nanowire axis.
 The subband quantization of the hole gas is described by the Hamiltonian

 where $m$ is the bare electron mass, $\gamma_{1}=13.35$, $\gamma_{s}=5.11$, and $\kappa=3.41$ are Luttinger parameters for Ge~\cite{PhysRevB.4.3460}, ${\bf p'}=-i\hbar\nabla+e{\bf A}$ is the momentum operator in the presence of a magnetic field, with ${\bf A}$ being the vector potential ${\bf B}=\nabla\times{\bf A}$, ${\bf J}=(J_{x}, J_{y}, J_{z})$ is a spin-$3/2$ vector operator, and $V(r)$ is the transverse ($xy$ plane) confining potential